 docker run -d --env HTTP_PROXY=http://server:port --env HTTPS_PROXY=https://server:port --env NO_PROXY=127.0.0.1,localhost,myHostname.com --env HARBOR_ID=<Harbor ID> --env SHIP_ID=<Ship ID> --env AUTH_TOKEN=<Auth Token> --env AUTO_UPDATE=true --env DISTRIBUTION=stable --name=blazemeter-crane --restart=on-failure -v /var/run/docker.sock:/var/run/docker.sock -v /tmp:/tmp --net=host blazemeter/crane python agent/agent.py

 - Once you have made the edits above, copy the edited command, run it on the machine that you are installing the ship, and follow the final steps in the ship install to finish the installation.

-NOTE: If you would like to run tests on external sites that are not contained within your proxy, you will need to set the proxy server and port in your JMeter test, as shown below:
+NOTE: If you would like to run tests on external sites that are not contained within your proxy, you will need to set the proxy server and port (and if you use authentication, your username, and password) in your JMeter test, as shown below: